AUTOMATION OF THE CLAIMS GATHERING FOR INSURANCE

-BotKit – open source platform were used to build bots with inbuilt Socket server.
+BotKit is the open source platform was used to build bots with inbuilt Socket server.

 OpenKB is a search based Knowledgebase (FAQ) backed by Lunr.js indexing to check created before the list of questions in Watson IBM.

-Corezoid – the cloud OS that was used to track users’ activity and send a notification regarding incomplete claims.
+Corezoid is the cloud OS that was used to track users’ activity and send a notification regarding incomplete claims.

-Twilio – the cloud communication platform that was used for SMS notification regarding incomplete claims.
+Twilio is the cloud communication platform that was used for SMS notification regarding incomplete claims.

-Onfido – online platform that was used to verify people’s identities using a photo-based identity document.
+Onfido is online platform that was used to verify people’s identities using a photo-based identity document.